bitcraft/tailor/README.md

 Legal
 -----

-All files under the 'tailor' directory are copyright Leif Theden, 2012-2015 and licensed under the GPLv3.
+All files under the 'tailor' and 'apps' directories are copyright Leif Theden, 2012-2016 and licensed under the GPLv3.

-All other code may or not be GPLv3, please check the source of each file.
+All other code may or not be the same; please check the source of each file.